DJAG7/lms_mean_Project/readme.md

 ![alt text](./screenshots/image-9.png)

- - Pushed our terraform.tfstate file into S3 bucket.
+ - We push the terraform tf.state to an S3 bucket

 ![alt text](./screenshots/image-20.png)

-## Jenkinsfile for CI/CD Pipeline

-- Jenkinsfile to automate the CI/CD process.
+    command: terraform destroy

+- After Completion of the Terraform Script, destroy everything

+## Jenkins
+- We use Jenkins on the local machine.
+- Install JAR 11,17 or 21 on the local machine and configure paths
+- Run Jenkins as the system and configure Jenkins to use these JAR paths
+- Configure Jenkins to access port 8080

+### Jenkins Setup
+Setup the following Plugins to gain access to all features required to run the jenkinsfile.

+- Jenkins > Manage Jenkins > Plugins:

+     - Docker Pipeline
+     - Kubernetes
+     - Kubernetes CLI
+     - terraform
+     - AWS Web Services SDK : ALL
+     - AWS credentials
+     - Pipeline: AWS

 - Setup important credentials and tools to excute our pipeline

-   - Jenkins > Manage Jenkins > Credentails:
+   - Jenkins > Manage Jenkins > Credentials:

 ![alt text](./screenshots/image-21.png)